-The Company has updated the following critical accounting policy and estimate in the current quarter from its previously filed Form 10-K for the year ended December 31, 2002:
+The Company updated the following critical accounting policy and estimate from its previously filed Form 10-K for the year ended December 31, 2002:

 - Available-for-Sale Securities: Available-for-sale securities represent investments in debt securities that are stated at fair value.
-We restrict our cash investments to: - Direct obligations of the United States Treasury; - Federal Agency securities which carry the direct or implied guarantee of the United States government; and - Corporate securities, including commercial paper, rated A1/P1 or better.
+We restrict our cash investments to: - 1) Direct obligations of the United States Treasury; - 2) Federal Agency securities which carry the direct or implied guarantee of the United States government; and - 3) Corporate securities, including commercial paper, rated A1/P1 or better.